zanderooo/Mushin-Clicker/README.md

 # 5. Compile the final executable
 pyinstaller --name Mushin --onefile --windowed --add-data "assets;assets" --icon="assets/icon.ico" src/__main__.py
 ```
-🗺️ The Path Ahead

-This is the foundational version of Mushin.
-The path forward is focused on expanding its quiet utility.

-    Linux Support: Porting the application for native execution on Linux distributions.
-    Configurable Hotkeys: Allowing users to define their own activation key.
-    Profiles: Saving and loading different configurations for various tasks.

 <div align="center"> <p><em>Crafted with focus.</em></p> </div>